randyburden/Nano/README.md

    - Can serve as a "free" auto-generated UI that can be given to internal users
    - Includes a built-in C# and JavaScript proxy generator which enables clients to generate a proxy to call your API
  - Easy to use extension points for intercepting requests, responses, or errors in order to implement logging, authentication, authorization, etc.
- - Allows developers to simply write static method and have them automatically be exposed as JSON endpoints at a convention based URL.
+ - Allows developers to simply write static methods and have them automatically be exposed as JSON endpoints at a convention based URL.
 As fast as you can write a method is as fast as you can have an API.
  - Ability to go low level by using the NanoContext class in the instance that you need to control content type, return blobs, handles headers or cookies, etc.

 Demo